DAMO-NLP-SG/Video-LLaMA/README.md

   - **AL Branch** (Audio encoder: ImageBind-Huge)
     - A two-layer audio Q-Former and a audio segment embedding layer (applied to the embedding of each audio segment) are introduced to compute audio representations.
     - As the used audio encoder (i.e., ImageBind) is already aligned across multiple modalities, we train AL Branch on video/image instrucaption data only, just to connect the output of ImageBind to language decoder.
-- Note that only the Video/Audio Q-Formers, positional embedding layers and the linear layers are trainable during cross-modal training.
+- Note that only the Video/Audio Q-Former, positional embedding layers and the linear layers are trainable during cross-modal training.